shibinjohn88/NYU-Project-Game/README.md

 -> each card can be clicked to make it flip and show back side -> if pairs are clicked consecutively score point and cards should be kept open -> there should be a count down for moves
--> if the player makes all pairs within the time player wins.
+-> if the player makes all pairs within the allowed moves player wins.

 Extra Features